 The early history of Buckie Thistle Football Club is something of a mystery.
 Although the exact year of the club’s founding is unknown, it is accepted generally to have been established in 1889.
 The club’s green-and-white hooped home shirts resemble that of Celtic FC, and it has been suggested that Buckie Thistle might have adopted the scheme after receiving a donation of Celtic strips at some point in their history.
 The date of the adoption of the hoops is potentially intriguing as Celtic did not incorporate their now-famous hoops until 1903.
 Could the Jags have inspired Celtic?
 Probably not.
 But the cloudiness of Buckie Thistle’s beginning does not detract from the club’s illustrious Highland League honours.

-The Jags are eleven-time Highland League Champions (most recently, in 2017), eight-time Highland League Cup winners, and have won a large number of of other regional honours.
+Since joining the Highland Football League in 1909, the Jags are eleven-time league champions (most recently, in 2017), eight-time Highland League Cup winners, and have won a large number of of other regional honours.
 In October 1954, Buckie Thistle beat Queen’s Park 2-1 at Hampden Park in a replay of the fourth round of the Scottish Cup, becoming the first and only senior non-league club to have won a competitive match at Scotland’s national stadium.

 I have been unable to determine how long some version of the current badge has been in use, and while I would tend away from stereotypical Scottish symbols wherever possible, the Saltire and thistle seem wholly appropriate for the Highland Jags, as it does with Partick Thistle and Inverness Caledonian Thistle.
 The design of the current badge seems dated (specifically, very 1990s in style), so I decided to reincorporate most of the current badge’s visual elements with a new, simpler design.